Maria Kim: Vol. I. No. 6

 “Maria Kimm[sic], a young woman of twenty-five years of age, whom I have known from a child, is now locked up in the inner prison.
 She is a beautiful type of the Orient, with dark eyes and dreamy lashes, such as only the hidden vistas of Asia ever see.
 For some years she has lived in Japan, and speaks the language like a native tongue.
 What is her sin?
 The same as that which sent Madame Breshkovaky to the salt mines of Siberia-she is a patriot and would give her life to ace Korea free.
 Maria knew what others suffered before she went, but that must not interfere with her contribution to the cause.
 She choose Tennyson's line: "The thumbscrew and the stake for the glory of the Lord."

 Vol. II.
 No. 7

 "Miss Maria Kimm, a Christian young woman of Taiku, has been arrested with other Korean girls on the charge of seditious action against the Japanese government.
 She was sentenced to three years' imprisonment with hard labor.
-Maria Kimm is well known to many American missionaries in Korea as being one of the brightest and most energetic Christian workers.
-She is highly educated and has been doing fine work in evangelical and educational institutions in Seoul and other cities.
+Maria Kimm is known to many American missionaries in Korea as being one of the committed Christian workers.
+She is educated and has been doing evangelical work, and educational institutions in Seoul and other cities.
 One more martyr among Korean womanhood!"